radapdal/process/webdevelopmentworkflow.md

 Before the workflow starts the whole team gets to participate in the Sprint Meeting.
 In this meeting, the initial requirements for this iteration is introduced, clarified, defined, and estimated.
 At this point, everyone will be looking at the Open issues and its order based on priority.

-- ask questions regarding the tasks
+- Ask questions regarding the issues.
-- work with the team on how to define an issue
+- Work with the team on how to define.
-- provide an honest estimate
+- Provide an honest estimate.

 ### 1.1 Backlog Grooming